mesonbuild/meson/docs/markdown/Reference-manual.md

     void add_global_link_arguments(*arg1*, *arg2*, ...)
 ```

 Like `add_global_arguments` but the arguments are passed to the linker.

+**Note:** Any argument provided here applies to both native and cross
+  compilation.
+See the \[properties\] entry in
+  [cross compile](Cross-compilation.md) for how to set specific flags
+  for the cross compiler.

 ### add_languages()